mcellteam/cellblender_tutorials/structured_mols/tutorial.rst

 these component locations with the "R" field at the top of the box.
 It's normally defaulted to 0.01, but you can change it and click the "3D" button to assign the new values, and then click the "eye" button to see the result.
-Change it back to 0.01 when you're done.
+Change it back to 0.01 and again click the "3D" button when you're done.
 Also hide the "sticks" with the "grayed eye" button.

-So far, we've just been using the "quick preview" feature of the molecule panel.
+So far, we've just been using the "quick preview" feature of the structured molecule panel.
 To see a more proper 3D version of our molecule, open the "Molecule Structure Tool" panel.
 The top row will show an empty "MolDef" field.
 That's where you can type in a single molecule name or a complex.
 Start with just the molecule name of "A".
 Then